Pennsylvania Medical Marijuana Card

 Medical cannabis in Pennsylvania is available as pills, tinctures, liquids, gels, creams, ointments, oils, and concentrates.
 In April 2018, cannabis leaf was approved for use by qualified patients.
 Under the Pennsylvania medical marijuana program, registered patients may obtain up to 30-day supplies of medical marijuana products.
 A patient's certifying physician will dictate the amount that makes up a 30-day supply.

-Any resident of the Commonwealth of Pennsylvania with a serious medical condition that has been certified by an approved healthcare practitioner may get medical marijuana.
+In 2024 any resident of the Commonwealth of Pennsylvania with a serious medical condition that has been certified by an approved healthcare practitioner may get medical marijuana.
 Healthcare practitioners will issue medical marijuana certifications to individuals verified to suffer from the following conditions:

 • Huntington's disease